Skip to content

 In conventional housing, hens live in small groups in elevated housing that promotes cleanliness and hen health by keeping manure away from the flock.
 Canadian egg farmers are actively phasing out conventional hen housing and moving to other systems like enriched colony, free run and free range housing.
 It’s part of our industry’s efforts to plan for the future and think long-term.
 This approach represents an important process for Canada’s egg farming sector, which takes into account several key considerations.

-No matter the housing system, there’s one thing that doesn’t change: All egg farmers follow the highest standards for food safety and animal care.
+No matter the housing system, there’s one thing that doesn’t change: All egg farmers follow rigorous standards for food safety and animal care.
 Our farmers take pride in caring for their hens and in providing a range of choice for Canadians who enjoy fresh, local, made-in-Canada eggs.

 Looking for more information about the varieties of eggs available in Canada?
 Click here to read our guide to buying eggs.